-PMOVLAY Memory A13 A12:0 0, 4, 5, 6, 7 Internal Not Applicable Not Applicable 1 External Overlay 1 0 13 LSBs of Address Between 0x2000 and 0x3FFF 2 External Overlay 2 1 13 LSBs of Address Between 0x2000 and 0x3FFF
+DMOVLAY Memory A13 A12:0 0 Internal Not Applicable Not Applicable 1 External Overlay 1 0 13 LSBs of Address Between 0x2000 and 0x3FFF 2 External Overlay 2 1 13 LSBs of Address Between 0x2000 and 0x3FFF

-Memory Mapped Registers (New to the ADSP-2189M)
+Memory Mapped Registers (New to the ADSP-2185M)

-The ADSP-2189M has three memory mapped registers that differ from other ADSP-21xx Family DSPs.
-The slight modifications to these registers (Wait-State Control, Programmable Flag and Composite Select Control and System Control) provide the ADSP-2189M's wait-state and $\overline{BMS}$ control features.
+The ADSP-2185M has three memory mapped registers that differ from other ADSP-21xx Family DSPs.
+The slight modifications to these registers (Wait State Control, Programmable Flag and Composite Select Control, and System Control) provide the ADSP-2185M's wait state and BMS control features.
+Default bit values at reset are shown; if no value is shown, the bit is undefined at reset.
+Reserved bits are shown on a grey field.
+These bits should always be written with zeros.